 On M50, there were 6 Irish competitors and as always there was a competition within a competition to be the best placed on the day and then finally overall.
 By Day 3, I was ready to drop the first two days places.
 The best 4 days count overall.

 Day 3 was a typical West Cork day with rain sweeping in over the moorland and soggy underfoot at Tullochroisk.
-Despite losing time at control 2 and small errors within the forest, I picked up plenty of places out on the open as people tired (56th).

 Day 5 was in the military training sand dune area of Barry Buddon, near Dundee.
 Once again one big error cost me time but finished 66th place.